tobob/just-walking/content/blog/20181104/index.md

 The worst part is getting to Przegibek, this part is quite long and hilly, but after reaching it is easy.

-On photos, you can see [a Tent Camp infrastructure] (https://mapa-turystyczna.pl/node/baza-namiotowa-przyslop-potocki)
+On photos, you can see [a tent camp infrastructure] (https://mapa-turystyczna.pl/node/baza-namiotowa-przyslop-potocki)